 And does the type of video you plan on making serve the larger vision of your business?
 Further, your might want to ask some of these questions:

 - Is it in line with business goals?

 - Should we make videos like these in these times?

-Although there is a lot of creative freedom, but the world is extremely sensitive to certain issues.
-So make sure your video doesn't hurt the sentiments of a certain sect or community, because that could tarnish your image.
+Although there is a lot of creative freedom, the world is extremely sensitive to certain issues.
+So make sure your video doesn't hurt the sentiments of a certain sect or community because that could tarnish your image.

 Set goals with estimated deadlines, weekly tasks, etc. This will keep your goals reachable.
-Set targets on your achievables and set dates for metrics.
-This should drive you to make better videos, and engage with your audience better.
+Set targets on your achievable and set dates for metrics.
+This should drive you to make better videos and engage with your audience better.

 Research is Your Best Aid

-For B2C brands it is easy to get a fan base, as people are emotionally a tad bit more involves, and the masses are the viewers.
-A B2B video however, is viewed by a few executives from another business, so it does not garner the organic audience easily.
+For B2C brands it is easy to get a fan base, as people are emotionally a tad bit more involved, and the masses are the viewers.
+A B2B video, however, is viewed by a few executives from another business, so it does not garner an organic audience easily.
 No matter what type of business you are, and what kind of video you make, addressing a specific audience is imperative.
 Even if you don't get a lot of views and get the few who view to convert, you are a success story.

 Videos Customized For Your Business